LegendaryCyberAxolotl/Digital-character-sheet-for-TTRPDs/README.md

-This repository is created to publish my assignments for university.
-You won't probably find anything useful here unless you're my teacher or my groupmate.
+I'm a student at an IT university.
+This repository was created to publish my university assignments.
+You probably won't find anything useful here unless you're my teacher or my groupmate.
+But still, if you're a stranger who randomly came across my profile and this repository, I'd like you to leave some advice.
+I'm just starting to learn Java and will probably use this for my personal projects.